paulranum11/SPLiT-Seq_demultiplexing/README.md

 -o | --outputdir # filepath to the desired output directory.

 -t | --targetMemory # define the memory maximum.
 Processed reads will be saved to memory until this memory maximum is reached.
 A higher value increases the speed of the script but uses more system memory.
-Default value is `256` which equates to 256mb.
-Our recommended value is `8000` which equates to 8gb or more if your system can support it.
+Our recommended value is `8000` which equates to 8gb.
+Higher or lower values will work fine but we suggest using more if your system can support it.

--g | --granularity # the granularity with which you want to save processed reads to disc and get progress updates.
+-g | --granularity # the granularity with which you want to get progress updates.
 Default value is `100000`.

 -c | --collapseRandomHexamers # when `true` this option will collapse unique barcode combinations primed with Random Hexamers and OligoDT primers.
 Because SPLiT-Seq uses both Random Hexamers and OligoDT primers with different barcodes in the same well of the ROUND1 RT step this option is set to `true` by default.